 As you can see, violations can negatively affect your business in multiple ways.
 ELD violations directly cost you money in terms of fines, put your drivers out of service, negatively affect your CSA scores, and hampers your ability to get the best-paying loads.

 ELD violations can cost you thousands of dollars.
 In comparison, the KeepTruckin ELD only costs a few dollars per month.

 The KeepTruckin ELD is the #1-rated ELD solution in the market.
-Over 40,000 fleets and 500,000 drivers use and trust KeepTruckin for their compliance, regulatory, and fleet management needs.
+Over 60,000 carriers and 1,000,000 registered drivers use and trust KeepTruckin for their compliance, regulatory, and fleet management needs.